 Geocaching doesn’t require much in the way of gear or cost.
 A free (or paid) membership on Geocaching.com and a GPS-enabled device (GPSr, smartphone, etc) is really all you need.

-Most travelers are already traveling with some sort of smartphone, though GPSr’s aren’t all that expensive (<$120 for a very basic unit).
+Most travelers are already traveling with some sort of smartphone, though GPSr’s aren’t all that expensive and tend to be more accurate.
 Neither device takes up much space.

-A receiver like I have, from the Garmin eTrex 20 series, is smaller, lightweight, and reasonably priced.
+A receiver like I have, from the Garmin eTrex series, is small, lightweight, and reasonably priced.
 Like most technologies, the price is continuously going down.

 So now that we have quickly quashed any trepidation on the equipment side of this rather geeky hobby, we must ask why.
 Why would you want to do this adult version of a treasure hunt while traveling, or even at home?
 My answer is, why wouldn’t you want to?